OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/project-init/github.md

 * Collaborators were added for the project team. consistent with [overall project organization](overview#development-folder-structure):

-**TODO smalers 2016-12-06 Need to confirm how the State of CO wants to manage the repository - is OWF repository OK or should it be moved to a State of CO organization? - see the OWF OpenCDSS project**

-**TODO smalers 2016-12-06 Need to confirm with the State of CO the license for the software and work products - see the OWF OpenCDSS project**

 ## Clone the GitHub Repository to Developer Computer

 It is assumed that the [project folder structure was previously defined](dev-folder/) on the development computer for the software developer's account,